IntelLabs/DyNAS-T/README.md

 pip install dynast
 ```

+Installing DyNAS-T with `pip` will make a `dynast` command available in your CLI.

 ## Running DyNAS-T
-The `run_search.py` template provide a starting point for running the NAS process.
+The `dynast/cli.py` (you can use `dynast` command to invoke this script) template provide a starting point for running the NAS process.
 An evaluation is the process of determining the fitness of an architectural candidate.
 A *validation* evaluation is the costly process of running the full validation set.
 A *predictor* evaluation uses a pre-trained performance predictor.

 * `supernet` - Name of the pre-trained super-network.
 See list of supported super-networks.
 For a custom super-network, you will have to modify the code including the `dynast_manager.py` and `supernetwork_registry.py` files.
 * `optimization_metrics` - These are the metrics that the NAS process optimizes for.
 Note that the number of objectives you specify must be compatible with the supporting algorithm.